-Enterococcus limits were changed from the previous 30-day geomean limit of 35 MPN/100 mL mid-year with the reissuance of the NPDES permit.
-While the required sampling frequency remains the same (5 sample per week), compliance is now evaluated against a 30-day 90th percentile limit of 110 MPN/100 mL and a 6-week rolling geometric mean limit of 30 MPN/100 mL.
-Compliance with these new limits was maintained during the 2020 reporting period.
+Enterococcus limits were changed from the previous 30-day geomean limit of 35 MPN/100 mL with the reissuance of the NPDES permit in April 2020.
+While the required sampling frequency remains the same (5 sample per week), compliance is now evaluated against a 30-day 90th percentile limit of 110 MPN/100 mL and a 6-week rolling geometric mean limit of 30 MPN/100 mL, evaluated weekly.
+Compliance with these new limits was maintained during the 2021 reporting period.
 Occasional spikes in the daily samples contributed to the higher calculated values observed in Figure 26 and have been correlated with regrowth in the flow-through sampling system rather than effluent water quality.
 To avoid these anomalies, the WPCP has implemented more rigorous preventative maintenance cleaning protocols for the sampling system.

-Figure 25: Turbidity, pH, and Temperature trends from 2016-2020
+Figure 25: Turbidity, pH, and Temperature trends from 2017-2021

-Figure 26: Enterococcus trends from 2016-2020
+Figure 26: Enterococcus trends from 2017-2021